pagkly/Zed/Investopedia3/What You Should Know About Entrepreneurs.md

 ### Lead by Example

 Every entrepreneur needs to be a leader within their company.
-Simply doing the day-to-day requirements will not lead to [success](https://www.investopedia.com/articles/personal-finance/111815/10-ways-ensure-success-entrepreneur.asp).
+Simply doing the day-to-day requirements will not lead to [[success]](https://www.investopedia.com/articles/personal-finance/111815/10-ways-ensure-success-entrepreneur.asp).
 A leader needs to work hard, motivate, and inspire their employees to reach their best potential, which will lead to the success of the company.

 Look at some of the greatest and most successful companies; all of them have had great leaders.
 Apple and Steve Jobs, Bill Gates and Microsoft, Bob Iger and Disney, and so on.
 Study these people and read their books to see how to be a great leader and become the leader that your employees can follow by the example you set.

 ## Entrepreneurship Financing

-Given the riskiness of a new venture, the acquisition of capital funding is particularly challenging, and many entrepreneurs deal with it via bootstrapping: financing a business using methods such as using their own money, providing [sweat equity](https://www.investopedia.com/terms/s/sweatequity.asp) to reduce labor costs, minimizing inventory, and factoring receivables.
+Given the riskiness of a new venture, the acquisition of capital funding is particularly challenging, and many entrepreneurs deal with it via bootstrapping: financing a business using methods such as using their own money, providing [[sweat equity]](https://www.investopedia.com/terms/s/sweatequity.asp) to reduce labor costs, minimizing inventory, and factoring receivables.

-While some entrepreneurs are lone players struggling to get small businesses off the ground on a [shoestring](https://www.investopedia.com/terms/s/shoestring.asp), others take on partners armed with greater access to capital and other resources.
+While some entrepreneurs are lone players struggling to get small businesses off the ground on a [[shoestring]](https://www.investopedia.com/terms/s/shoestring.asp), others take on partners armed with greater access to capital and other resources.
 In these situations, new firms may acquire financing from venture capitalists, angel investors, hedge funds, crowdfunding, or through more traditional sources such as bank loans.

 ### Resources for Entrepreneurs

 There are a variety of financing resources for entrepreneurs starting their own businesses.
-Obtaining a small business loan through the [Small Business Administration](https://www.investopedia.com/terms/s/small-business-administration.asp) (SBA) can help entrepreneurs get the business off the ground with affordable loans.
+Obtaining a small business loan through the [[Small Business Administration]](https://www.investopedia.com/terms/s/small-business-administration.asp) (SBA) can help entrepreneurs get the business off the ground with affordable loans.
 SBA helps connect businesses to loan providers.

 If entrepreneurs are willing to give up a piece of equity in their business, then they may find financing in the form of angel investors and venture capitalists.
 These types of investors also provide guidance, mentorship, and connections in addition to just capital.

-[Crowdfunding](https://www.investopedia.com/terms/c/crowdfunding.asp) has also become a popular way for entrepreneurs to raise capital, particularly through [Kickstarter](https://www.investopedia.com/ask/answers/120214/how-does-kickstarter-make-money.asp).
+[Crowdfunding](https://www.investopedia.com/terms/c/crowdfunding.asp) has also become a popular way for entrepreneurs to raise capital, particularly through [[Kickstarter]](https://www.investopedia.com/ask/answers/120214/how-does-kickstarter-make-money.asp).
 An entrepreneur creates a page for their product and a monetary goal to reach while promising certain givebacks to those who donate, such as products or experiences.

 ### Bootstrapping for Entrepreneurs

 Bootstrapping refers to building a company solely from your savings as an entrepreneur as well as from the initial sales made from your business.
 This is a difficult process as all the financial risk is placed on the entrepreneur and there is little room for error.
 If the business fails, the entrepreneur also may lose all of their life savings.

 The advantage of bootstrapping is that an entrepreneur can run the business with their own vision and no outside interference or investors demanding quick profits.
 That being said, sometimes having an outsider's assistance can help a business rather than hurt it.
-Many companies have [succeeded with the bootstrapping](https://www.investopedia.com/articles/investing/082814/companies-succeeded-bootstrapping.asp) strategy, but it is a difficult path.
+Many companies have [[succeeded with the bootstrapping]](https://www.investopedia.com/articles/investing/082814/companies-succeeded-bootstrapping.asp) strategy, but it is a difficult path.

 ### Small Business vs. Entrepreneurship

 A small business and entrepreneurship have a lot in common but they are different.
-A small business is a company, usually, a [sole-proprietorship](https://www.investopedia.com/terms/s/soleproprietorship.asp) or partnership, that is not a medium-sized or large-sized business, operates locally, and does not have access to a vast amount of resources or capital.
+A small business is a company, usually, a [[sole-proprietorship]](https://www.investopedia.com/terms/s/soleproprietorship.asp) or partnership, that is not a medium-sized or large-sized business, operates locally, and does not have access to a vast amount of resources or capital.

 Entrepreneurship refers to an individual that has an idea and intends to execute on that idea, usually to disrupt the current market with a new product or service.
 Entrepreneurship usually starts as a small business but the long-term vision is much greater, to seek high profits and capture market share with an innovative new idea.

 ### How Entrepreneurs Make Money

 Entrepreneurs make money like any business: they seek to generate revenues that are greater than costs.
 Increasing revenues is the goal and that can be achieved through marketing, word-of-mouth, and networking.
-Keeping costs low is also critical as it results in higher [profit margins](https://www.investopedia.com/terms/p/profitmargin.asp).
-This can be achieved through efficient operations and eventually [economies of scale](https://www.investopedia.com/terms/e/economiesofscale.asp).
+Keeping costs low is also critical as it results in higher [[profit margins]](https://www.investopedia.com/terms/p/profitmargin.asp).
+This can be achieved through efficient operations and eventually [[economies of scale]](https://www.investopedia.com/terms/e/economiesofscale.asp).

 ### Taxes for Entrepreneurs